-Conducted by the National Testing Agency (NTA) on behalf of the University Grants Commission (UGC), this exam assesses candidates’ academic and research proficiency in areas such as criminal law, victimology, correctional studies, and forensic sciences.
+This exam allows aspirants to qualify for Assistant Professor positions and/or secure the Junior Research Fellowship (JRF) for pursuing Ph.D. or advanced research.
+Organized by the National Testing Agency (NTA) on behalf of the UGC, it evaluates academic and research proficiency in criminal law, victimology, correctional studies, and forensic sciences.

 What is UGC NET Criminology 2025?